-Parameter Setting Example Value Destination The destination is used to route traffic from this VPC to other VPCs attached to the enterprise router.
+Parameter Setting Example Value Destination Type The destination can only be IP address .
+You can set a single IP address or network segment.
+IP address Destination The destination is used to route traffic from this VPC to other VPCs attached to the enterprise router.
 You can change it after the route is created.
-10.0.0/8 • Set the destination to the CIDR blocks of VPCs or their subnets that your VPC need to communicate with. • Do not set the destination of a route (with an enterprise router as the next hop) to 0.0.0.0/0 in the VPC route table.
+10.0.0.0/8 Set the destination to the CIDR blocks of VPCs or their subnets that your VPC need to communicate with. • Do not set the destination of a route (with an enterprise router as the next hop) to 0.0.0.0/0 in the VPC route table.
 If an ECS in the VPC has an EIP bound, the VPC route table will have a policy-based route with 0.0.0.0/0 as the destination, which has a higher priority than the route with the enterprise router as the next hop.
 In this case, traffic is forwarded to the EIP and cannot reach the enterprise router.
 Next Hop Type Select Enterprise Router .
 You can change it after the route is created.
 Enterprise Router Next Hop Select the target enterprise router.
 You can change it after the route is created. er-test-01 Description Provide supplementary information about the route.
 You can change the route after it is created. -

-Step 11 Click OK.
+Step 8 Click OK.